-The city has applied for the rights to an additional three cubic feet per second (CFPS) from its current wells.
+The city has applied for the rights to an additional three cubic feet per second (CFS) from its current wells.
 The application has not been approved yet.
-This would allow for 565 more connections for a total of 1,655 1500 connections.
+This would allow for 565 additional connections for a total of 1880 1,857 connections.
 However, that exceeds the number of connections that the present water reservoirs can support.
-Under the present State guidelines, in order to get the three cubic feet per second approved, the city would have to come up with a mitigation plan to convert ground irrigation water to culinary water for indoor use.
+Under the present State guidelines, to get the three cubic feet per second approved, the city would have to come up with a mitigation plan to convert ground irrigation water to culinary water for indoor use.

-The State of Utah Division of Drinking Water establishes standards for a source and storage capacity for public water systems.
+The State of Utah Division of Drinking Water establishes standards for source and storage capacity for public water systems.
 The water system should provide for both indoor and outdoor water use.
-They recommend source storage capacity of about 800 gallons, storage capacity of 400 gallon per equivalent (ERC) residential connection.
-The State also requires a minimum storage for fire suppression of 2,000 gpm for 2 hours which results is storage requirements for fire of 240,000 gallons.
+They recommend source capacity of 800 gallons and storage capacity of 400 gallon per equivalent residential connection (ERC).
+The State also requires minimum storage for fire suppression of 2,000 gpm for 2 hours which results in 240,000 gallons.